Skip to main content

 • Treating emergency conditions

-In addition, Medicaid dental benefits for children may cover preventative services like:
+In addition, Medicaid dental benefits for children may cover preventive services like:

 Other Medicaid benefits for children may also include restorative services like:

-If a problem is noted during a dental screening, states must provide the necessary care to treat it — even if it's not typically covered.
+If a problem is detected during a dental screening, states must provide the necessary care to treat it — even if it’s not typically covered.
 Medicaid also requires that children see a dentist regularly.
-The state determines the frequency, but the time between visits must be reasonable.
+Each state determines the frequency, but the time between visits must be reasonable.

 Do all states provide dental coverage?

 Yes.
-All 50 states and Washington, D.C. provide at least some dental services through Medicaid.
-Typically, recipients under 21 will receive full dental benefits in every state.
-However, each state has the power to decide how much dental care, if any, they will offer to adults on Medicaid.
+All 50 states and Washington, D.C., provide at least some dental services through Medicaid.
+Recipients under 21 receive full dental benefits in every state.
+But each state has the power to decide how much dental care, if any, it will offer to adults on Medicaid.

 How to use Medicaid for dental care